ArduPilot/ardupilot_wiki/copter/source/docs/xbee-radios.rst

 Adding wireless telemetry is not difficult and can extend the capabilities of your UAV immensely.
 We recommend `900Mhz Xbees <https://www.sparkfun.com/categories/222.html>`__.
 If you are in Europe, where 900Mhz is not allowed, you can use a 2.4Ghz Xbee kit instead.

 .. warning::

    On APM 2, you cannot use the Xbee while your APM board is connected to the USB port.

    That's because the Xbee and USB share the same serial port, with some clever multiplexing to detect if the USB cable is plugged in and switching output to the USB if so.
-Although that has the huge win of freeing up a serial port for some other use (e.g.
-`connect an Android phone <http://store.3drobotics.com/products?utf8=%E2%9C%93&keywords=phonedrone>`__), it does mean that you need to disconnect the board from the USB cable and power it some other way when testing wireless telemetry on your bench.
+   Although that has the huge win of freeing up a serial port for some other use (e.g. connect an Android phone), it does mean that you need to disconnect the board from the USB cable and power it some other way when testing wireless telemetry on your bench.

 Wiring it up
 ------------